Fretuks/BruteForce/docs/README.md

 * educational scripts showing brute-force concepts, dictionary mutations and a *local-only* simulation harness for safe demonstrations
 * suggestions and code examples for defensive measures (rate limiting, progressive delay, lockout, bcrypt)

-This is intended for classroom or lab use only.
+This is intended for classroom use only.

 ---